MonoGame/MonoGame/Documentation/articles/getting_started/1_setting_up_your_development_environment_macos.md

 MonoGame can work with most .NET compatible tools, but we recommend Visual Studio 2022 for Mac (prior versions are not supported).

-Alternatively, you can use Rider or Visual Studio Code.
+Alternatively, you can use JetBrains Rider or Visual Studio Code.

 ## Install Visual Studio for Mac